Don't Say No (EP): Release and promotion

 On January 10, 2017, Seohyun was announced to be debuting as a solo singer with Don't Say No, becoming the third Girls' Generation member to have released a solo album, after Taeyeon and Tiffany.
 On January 13, the album's track list was released, revealing that South Korean singer Eric Nam was featured on one of the tracks.
 A promotional showcase for the album, where Seohyun performed "Magic", "Lonely Love" and "Don't Say No" for the first time, was held at SM Coex Artium in Seoul on January 16.
 Don't Say No and the title track's music video were released digitally on January 17.
 The next day, physical copies became available at retail outlets.

-Seohyun performed on South Korean weekly music TV shows from January 19 to 22.
+The EP was promoted on multiple Korean music shows, with her first performing "Don't Say No" and "Magic" on the 19th on M Countdown.
+She then appeared on Music Bank on the 20th.
+The following day, she performed "Don't Say No" and "Lonely Love" on the program Show!
+Music Core.
+Her final appearance for the EP on shows was on Inkigayo.
 She later held a residency show titled Love, Still – Seohyun, part of The Agit series of residency shows by SM Entertainment artists, at SM Coex Artium from February 24 to 26 to promote the EP.